 Got a DUI in Scottsdale, what are the DUI Penalties?

 The penalties and consequences for a DUI conviction in Scottsdale are the same as any city in the State of Arizona.
-The drunk driving laws in Scottsdale are some of the toughest in the nation, which means you will need a highly skilled, experienced lawyer for Scottsdale DUI cases.
+The drinking and driving laws in Scottsdale are some of the toughest in the nation, which means you will need a highly skilled, experienced criminal lawyer for Scottsdale DUI cases.
 The penalties for a first offense DUI in Scottsdale are as follows:

 Misdemeanor DUI/DWI (.08 – .149 Blood Alcohol Content)